You must investigate the requirements that apply if you want to import an animal that you have purchased abroad.

-Customs duties and taxes on the importation of animals
+Customs duties and taxes

 Most pets are exempt from customs duties, but you must always pay value added tax of 25 per cent if the value is over the limit.
+Shipping costs and insurance costs shall also be included in the basis for the VAT-calculation.

 The customs duty rate for horses is NOK 5,000 per horse.
 In addition, you must pay value added tax of 25 per cent.
-If you have a proof of origin stating that the horse is of EU origin the duty rate is free.
+If you have a proof of origin stating that the horse is of EU origin, the duty rate is free.
+If you wish to import a horse to Norway, you must be registered in advance with the Norwegian Food Safety Authority.

 Crossing the border

-You must always use the red channel when entering Norway.
+You must always use the red zone when entering Norway.
 This means that you cannot travel by train, as it does not stop at the border.
 If you travel by bus, make sure that the bus stops at the border.
 If it does not, you must use alternative means of transport.

 An exception applies for persons travelling with a dog, cat or ferret bought in Sweden and where the purchase / value is below the value limit.
 If you are in possession of the necessary and valid documents, you may use the green channel when entering Norway.